pillmuncher/yogic.cs/README.md

 **How to use it:**

-Just write a function that takes in Variables and returns a monadic function of type ``Mf``, constructed by combining the functions provided by this module, and start the resolution by giving the function to ``resolve()`` and iterate over the results, because there can be more ways to prove.
+Just write a functions that take in Variables and return monadic functions of type ``Mf``, constructed by combining the functions provided by this module, and start the resolution by giving an initial function, a so-called *goal* to ``resolve()`` and iterate over the results, because there can be more ways to prove.
 No result means a failed resolution, that is the function cannot be proven in the universe described by the given set of functions/predicates.

 [TODO: Examples]